 Norwegian Porridge, aka Risengrynsgrøt, is a one-pot rice meal prepared and enjoyed on Christmas day in the Scandinavian regions in Europe.

-Yet you can make the Norwegian porridge as a healthy dish for breakfast any time of the year!
+Nonetheless, you can make the Norwegian porridge for breakfast any time of the year!

 Global Food Recipes